Skip to content

 The real magic happened when a client updated their address in the portal.
 Within 5 seconds, that change synchronized across all 12 systems—CRM, document management, email marketing, billing, compliance—automatically.

-A regional insurance carrier with $1.2B in premiums had a problem that sounds almost quaint today: a 48-hour delay between policy changes and CRM updates.
+A regional insurance carrier with $1.2B in premiums had a critical operational problem: a 48-hour delay between policy changes and CRM updates.

 1. Agent updates policy in core system